DARIAH-IE

 • Email a link to a friend (Opens in new window) Email

-Posted in: Creative Technologies, Galway, VR, workshops Tagged: Events
+Posted in: Creative Technologies, Galway, VR, Workshops Tagged: Events

 Reference Extraction at the Intersection of AI Research and the Digital Humanities: Validation, Interoperability and Collaboration [Nov 4, hybrid]